Name of Advisory Body: Unreinforced Masonry Building Work Group

 Those selected to serve on this body will be legally considered public officials for the duration of their service.
 As such, they will be required to publicly disclose potential conflicts of interest.
 If potential conflicts of interest are not disclosed, individual members are subject to education or monetary sanctions from the Oregon Government Ethics Commission.
 Having potential conflicts of interest does not preclude you from serving on this body and may not impact your ability to participate fully on this body.
 Stakeholders often have potential conflicts of interest by the nature of having interest in the work.
 The Conflict of Interest Disclosure is included in the application.
 Please fill all conflicts of interest on your application.

-Applications will be accepted on a rolling basis with a first review on March 5, 2019.
+Applications will be accepted on a rolling basis.
 The City will strive to include members representing all the groups listed on the application.
 Some groups may have more than one representative.
 Not every member will have all the types of experience listed.
 All applicants will be considered, and the Council will seek to appoint a balanced group that reflects the diversity of interests in this issue.

 Please complete the application and send it to AdvisoryBodies@PortlandOregon.gov.
 The application information you provide is public information.